-You've probably heard a lot about Health Care Reform, and you may have an idea of how it will impact you, your family and your employee benefits.
-Health Care Reform is the result of a legislation enacted to provide individuals with accessible and affordable health and dental care.
+Health Care Reform is the result of legislation, the Affordable Care Act (ACA), enacted to provide individuals with accessible and affordable health and dental care.
 One goal of the ACA was to allow individuals who previously lacked access to health care may now be able to get affordable insurance.

-Health Care Reform should not affect the vast majority of people.
+Health Care Reform should not noticeably affect most people.

 Health Care Reform requires legal residents who can afford insurance, but don't have it, to obtain coverage.
 Individuals may be eligible for exemptions or government help if affordable coverage isn't available.
 Insurance may be purchased through health insurance marketplaces or other available options.